How to collect WhatsApp Business Platform opt-ins

 - clearly state that a person is opting in to receive messages from your business over WhatsApp

-Below, we’ve outlined five easy and unobtrusive ways your business can collect customer opt-ins using different channels and various pre-approved message templates.
+Below, we’ve outlined six easy and unobtrusive ways your business can collect customer opt-ins using different channels and various pre-approved message templates.

 To navigate your customers towards the opt-in process, there are several approaches you can use in your strategy to make the experience smooth and simple, while still abiding by the guidelines.